Naereen/SublimeText3_SwitchDictionary/README.md

   - Right now, the detected language is only used to know if it is French / or not French (English or other language).
 TODO I need to generalize this
   - It sets to *French* if the file is in French (or as a high probability of being written in French), and sets to *English* otherwise
   - [It is binded](Default.sublime-keymap) to <kbd>ctrl+alt+a</kbd> (*a* for *auto*)
+  - Warning: it requires the current file (edited file) to be saved on the disk, as it uses the content of the file to [guess the language](https://github.com/Mimino666/langdetect#basic-usage)

 ### `disable_spellcheck`
   - It simply disables the spell-check